am-maneaters/create-arcgis-react/readme.md

 ### GitHub Template
-- To quickly create a new GitHub repo
+- Generate a new GitHub repo using the template
    - https://github.com/samMatenaer/create-arcgis-react/generate